 Covering a land-bridge which links North and South America, the Republic of Panama is best known for its 40-mile (65km) shipping canal, which is cut along a gap between mountains, linking the Caribbean Sea to the Pacific Ocean.
 The country is largely unexplored by tourists; only a few hardy adventurers, researchers, and spirited travellers have had the joy of discovering its amazing diversity of flora and fauna, secluded beaches, tropical beauty and historic treasures.
-The name Panama means 'abundance of fish and butterflies', in an indigenous language, which gives a good indication of the wild wonders to be found here beyond its rather daunting, but fascinating, capital: Panama City.
+The name Panama means 'abundance of fish and butterflies', in an indigenous language, which gives a good indication of the wild wonders to be found here beyond the fascinating capital, Panama City.

 Panama has a significant history stretching back thousands of years, from its eight indigenous peoples (including the colourful Kunas of the San Blas Islands) to its turbulent colonial occupation.
 Spanish forts still stand guard on the coastline, overlooking the blue waters once patrolled by famous pirates like Henry Morgan.
 Despite some cultural interest, however, it is the natural beauty of the isthmus that offers the most for visitors.
 Around 30 percent of Panama is made up of 15 national parks and forest reserves, and 10 wildlife sanctuaries, like the incredible Parque Nacional Darién, just a short drive from Panama City, which is arguably the most magnificent wilderness area in Central America.
 Archipelagos of about 1,500 offshore islands, their white soft beaches lapped by crystal clear waters, sport virgin rainforest and are an untouched paradise for diving, snorkelling, deep-sea fishing, water sports and sunbathing.

 Become our Panama Travel Expert